athithyanac/VPC-using-Terraform/README.md

 ## Features

 * Easy to customise and use.
-* Each subnet CIDR block created through automation.
+* Each CIDR subnet block created using cidrsubnet().
-* Tfvars file to access and modify variables.
+* Tfvars file to modify variables.

 ## Prerequisites